kazuki47/ChatWithQwen3/README.md

 # ChatWithQwen3
-chat with qwen3 like ChatGPT
+chat with qwen3 like ChatGPT in Discord

 python3 -m venv venv